From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Recurrent Issues

-\tinyskip \textbf{Text-Based Evaluation Leads to Overestimation of Quality.} Text-based evaluation in FMware often leads to an overestimation of quality by failing to capture deeper issues like relevance, accuracy, or alignment with business rules. \citet{gao2024llm} highlight that current text-based Natural Language Generation (NLG) evaluations often miss key aspects such as context and factual correctness.
-Similarly, \citet{hasanbeig2023allure} argue that relying solely on surface-level outputs can cause models to overfit to specific evaluation prompts, masking underlying performance issues.
+Text-based evaluation in FMware often overestimates quality by missing deeper issues such as relevance, factual accuracy, or alignment with business rules. \citet{gao2024llm} highlights that current text-based Natural Language Generation (NLG) evaluations miss context and factual correctness, while \citet{hasanbeig2023allure} shows that over-reliance on surface-level outputs can mask underlying performance issues.

-\tinyskip \textbf{Ineffective and Inefficient AI-as-Judge Technologies.} AI-as-Judge systems face inefficiency and ineffectiveness due to high costs and inherent biases. \citet{thakur2024judging} highlight that models often struggle with hallucinations and inaccuracies, making their outputs unreliable in complex decision-making tasks.
-Additionally, the computational expense of using advanced models like GPT-4 makes them impractical for ongoing evaluations, especially when they fail to meet specific business needs~\cite{thakur2024judging,newsYcombinator}.
-These limitations, combined with the need for custom evaluation pipelines, reduce the feasibility of deploying such systems in production FMware.